The application period for the 2022-2023 academic year runs from March 1 to October 10, 2022.

 - Belonging to an under-represented group or disadvantaged minority.

-- Candidates will be notified by email of the status of their application by the end of October or February
+- Candidates will be notified by email of the status of their application by December 2022

 Candidates must maintain the minimum course load during the entire year.
 A reduced course load may lead to ineligibility or reduction in bursary value.
 Enrollment in courses taught in French through the year will be reviewed prior to the distribution of the bursaries.